 2. Nutrient Poor Soil

-Sandy or stony soils do not retain much moisture or nutrients which can restrict the amount of resources for the roots to absorb.
-This results in a sickly looking rose with poor growth and few if any blooms in the Summer.
+Sandy or stony soils drain too quickly and do not retain much moisture or nutrients that the rose needs for flowering.
+This results in a sickly-looking rose with poor growth and few if any blooms in the Summer.

 How to Solve it…